 Know what you’re looking for in a long-term apartment rental

 If you stay in an apartment short term then you’re not as worried if it’s not EXACTLY what you want, but if you’re looking for a long-term rental in Spain then you should definitely make a list of the things you really want in a room or apartment.
 What is non-negotiable for you?
-Think about things like heating, lifts, internal or external rooms, etc. You may consider giving up certain things if the location is great, or you might swap out the location for an amazing apartment, it’s all about what’s most important to you.
+Think about things like heating (Spain in winter can be chilly!), lifts, internal or external rooms, etc. You may consider giving up certain things if the location is great, or you might swap out the location for an amazing apartment, it’s all about what’s most important to you.

 Do you want your own apartment or are you looking to rent a room?
 If you’re renting a room, consider who you’d like to have as flatmates.
 Living with people can be a great social experience, and it could help you improve your Spanish, but students, workers, locals, and international roommates can all have very different expectations.

 Think about the type of people you’d like to live with.
 Can you handle smoking, inside or outside the apartment?
 What about having people over or noise on weeknights?
 You want to have an idea before you go and see any apartments so that you can be prepared with tactful questions.